Ruwan Kalpage

 Ruwan Senani Kalpage (born 19 February 1970) is a former Sri Lankan cricketer.
 He was a left-handed batsman and a right-arm offbreak bowler.

 He studied at St. Anthony's College, Kandy and played for the College Cricket team in 1989.
+His international cricket career ended in March 1999.

 Coaching career

 He was appointed as the high performance head coach for Bangladesh's National Cricket Academy in 2008.
-He is the assistant coach for Oman since 2022.
-He has not played international cricket since March 1999.
+He has worked with the Oman national cricket team as a spin bowling and fielding coach.